Beer in Cape Town

 If you follow the CoffeeBeans Routes’ Cape Town Beer Route, your next stop would be Banana Jam Café in Kenilworth, which has positioned itself as a local craft beer hotspot.
-Craft brewing really took off in Cape Town about three or four years ago, when guys started noticing that there was a local market willing to pay them to brew – and drink – their own ale.
+Craft brewing really took off in Cape Town about five or six years ago, when guys started noticing that there was a local market willing to pay them to brew – and drink – their own ale.
 Banana Jam call this limited quantity, homemade craft beer “Real Beer”, and they have litres and litres of it on tap at their bar.
 Micro-breweries Jack Black and Boston Brewery are all permanent fixtures, while smaller outfits – relative unknowns and undiscovered gems like Gallows Hill, Valley Bru, Camelthorn and Saggy Stone – are on tap for a limited time, and in limited quantities.

 Jack Black is an interesting case, in that its production is all outsourced.
 So while it’s on tap at certain selected bars and restaurants around the city, you can’t visit the brewery for a tasting because there is no physical brewery to visit.

 Boston Brewery, meanwhile, has a busy, 32 000-litres-a-month brewery in the industria of Paarden Eiland and brewer Chris Barnard (who, legend has it, started brewing in 2000 after finding his tastes frustrated by the then-limited local offerings) also offers tours.